kserve/community/docs/general-technical-review-cncf-incubating.md

       * The data scientist persona prefers a straightforward and easy way to deploy models without getting involved in the complexities of infrastructure.
 They can simply specify the model storage location in the InferenceService configuration, allowing the model to be loaded and deployed without needing to understand the underlying platform.
       * ML Platform engineers and advanced users have the capability to customize the configuration in greater detail, enabling them to gather more insights about the infrastructure for optimizing workloads and enhancing hardware utilization.
   * Describe the user experience (UX) and user interface (UI) of the project.
-      * The datascientist perfers to a single click deloyment either by uploading a model artifact or pointing to a location where model is stored.
+      * The datascientist prefers to a single click deployment either by uploading a model artifact or pointing to a location where model is stored.
       * ML Platform engineer looks at different system and model metrics to monitor the infrastructure utilization and performance so as to provide the right SLA for the Inference.
   * Describe how this project integrates with other projects in a production environment.
       * This project fits into the serving phase of the entire MLOps lifecycle.
 Datascientist trains the model using popular tools like Kubeflow Training Operator and registers the trained model artifact to a model registry.
 Then, the trained model is put into production at scale using KServe.
 Serving phase is monitored over time to detect the model drift which will trigger a finetuning workflow at regular intervals creating more model versions.